oneinfra/oneinfra/README.md

 This should have installed the following binaries:

-* `oi-local-cluster`: allows you to test `oneinfra` locally in your machine, with docker containers as hypervisors.
+* `oi-local-cluster`: allows you to test `oneinfra` locally in your machine, creating Docker containers as hypervisors.

-* `oi`: CLI tool that allows you to discover `oneinfra`.
+* `oi`: CLI tool that allows you to test `oneinfra` locally in a standalone way, without requiring Kubernetes to store your manifests.

 * `oi-manager`: Kubernetes set of controllers that reconcile your `oneinfra` defined clusters.

-## Quick start with Docker
+## Quick start

-You can create hypervisors in your machine with docker.
-Each docker container will resemble a physical or virtual hypervisor in your infrastructure.
+## With Kubernetes as a management cluster

+WIP

+## Without Kubernetes

+If you don't want to deploy Kubernetes to test `oneinfra`, you can try the `oi` CLI tool that will allow you to test the reconciliation processes of `oneinfra` without the need of a Kubernetes cluster.

 ```
 $ mkdir ~/.kube
 $ oi-local-cluster cluster create | \
     oi cluster inject --name cluster | \
-    oi component inject --name controlplane1 --cluster cluster --role controlplane | \
+    oi component inject --name controlplane1 --cluster cluster --role control-plane | \
-    oi component inject --name controlplane2 --cluster cluster --role controlplane | \
+    oi component inject --name controlplane2 --cluster cluster --role control-plane | \
-    oi component inject --name controlplane3 --cluster cluster --role controlplane | \
+    oi component inject --name controlplane3 --cluster cluster --role control-plane | \
-    oi component inject --name loadbalancer --cluster cluster --role controlplane-ingress | \
+    oi component inject --name loadbalancer --cluster cluster --role control-plane-ingress | \
     oi reconcile | \
     tee cluster.conf | \
     oi cluster admin-kubeconfig --cluster cluster > ~/.kube/config